 2. Vintage or Antique Furniture

-Vintage and antique furniture can be a great choice for flipping, as these pieces often have unique designs and may be in demand in your local market.
+Vintage and antique furniture can be a great choice, as these pieces often have unique designs and may be in demand in your local market.

 Keep an eye out for pieces with ornate details, quality craftsmanship and materials, and unique features that make them stand out.
 But watch out for the condition! (see the what to avoid section of this article)